emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Steps:

 1. If the lengths of K, N, A, P are not supported, return an error and abort
-2. Initiate the keystream generator with K and N
+2. Instantiate the keystream generator with K and N
 3. Let H = Z[0], H<sub>2</sub> = Z[1], M = Z[2]
 4. Let ct = P ⊕ truncate(Z[3:n + 2], len(P))
 5. Let S = zeropad(A) \|\| zeropad(ct)